Seedawy2002/E-commerceApp/README.md

 4. Run the command npm start to start the server.

 ## Usage
-5. Once the server is running, you can access the platform by opening your web browser and navigating to the URL [To be added].
+0. Once the server is running, you can access the platform by opening your web browser and navigating to the URL [To be added].
 From there, you can browse products, add products to your shopping cart, and checkout with payment.
 Administrators can manage products, orders, and customer information by logging in to the system.
+1. Support:

+   a.
+As a user:
+      - You can add comment by clicking on Add comment
+      - You can delete a comment by clicking on x button
+      - You can view all of your comment by clicking on support in the home menu
+   b.
+As an admin:
+      - You can view all comments by clicking on view support

 ## Features
 The E-commerce Software System provides the following features: